gregid/standard-resource/docs/resources/type.md

 ### The State Tree

-Resources of the same type are stored within the same section of the state tree.
+Resources of the same type are grouped together in the same section of the state tree.

 Here is an example state tree for an application with books and people: